skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 At this point Beck sets is mug down and asks, "Okay, fair enough.
 But what happened to your leg?"

-The man draws a deep breath, "Oh, THAT day.
+The man draws a deep breath, "Oh, *that* day.
 Well, we're used finding ourselves at the end of the day with lots of cuts or bruises.
 Of course, we didn't feel it until we took the helmet off.
 So, every day when I dropped the helmet on my head in the morning, I'd wonder what